Metadata is central to the management and organisation of resources using ResourceSpace.

 Searching therefore becomes the primary method of finding resources.
 This way users will become used to searching first and foremost and will not attempt to find resources on a tree type structure first of all.

 Crucially, Collections are not a means of organising your resources.
 Assuming that Collections are how you organise resources is quite a common mistake that newcomers make.
 Think of Collections more like user bookmarks or favourites.
 Metadata (and descriptive fields) are how you should organise/categorise resources.
-The exception to this is the "Themes" area which displays Collections which have been made public then added to a theme category - this is intended only as a sort of showcase area for your most used and most popular resources and not for organising all your resources.
+The exception to this is the "Featured Collections" area which displays Collections which have been made public then added to a theme category - this is intended only as a sort of showcase area for your most used and most popular resources and not for organising all your resources.